bonbrown/matlab_utilities/README.md

 the height (in m) of your choosing given a file path and name, variable name, time index, and height.
 Detects if a field is staggered and unstaggers it to mass points.
 For use with "new" MATLAB NetCDF libraries, tested on version R2014a.

+RADAR UTILITIES

+get_cfradial_filenames.m
+cfrad NetCDF files have names based on unevenly spaced time intervals.
+This reads those names from a text file created by a short python script of my creation.
+For opening cfrad files in MATLAB.